Jokmonsimon/python-20-days-challenge/afande-ojok/0x01-day_1/README.md

 1. Make file execuatble by running `chmod u+x 1-run_inline`
 2. Run in terminal `export PYCODE='print(f"By 2032, I will be: {2032 - 1993} years old")'`
 3. Run the Shell script `./1-run_inline`

+## Hello, print

+3. Write a Python script that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line.
+Use the function `print`